 - Back and neck injuries.
 Even if you escape without a damaged spinal cord or fractured vertebrae, your back could be strained to the point that you will have limited mobility and be in pain for the rest of your life.
 Ruptured discs, soft tissue injuries, whiplash, or another injury could affect your ability to work and earn a living.

 - Mental health injuries.
 Whether caused by a TBI or by post-traumatic stress from being in a violent crash, some car accident victims struggle with their mental health for years after a crash.
-Therapy can help, but years of counseling carries a big price tag that victims should not have to pay.
+Therapy can help, but years of counseling carry a big price tag that victims should not have to pay.

 Looking back at Indiana’s definition of a catastrophic injury, it is clear that any type of injury that leaves you unable to live independently for at least a year is considered catastrophic, even if it does not fall into one of the above categories.

-Cost of a Catastrophic Injury
+Cost of a Catastrophic Injury in Indiana

 We have already mentioned some of the costly effects of a catastrophic injury, but in order for a car accident attorney to determine the full value of a catastrophic claim, they will have to understand the scope of your injury, the future care you might need, and your potential ability to earn a living.
 To do that, they will likely wait for you to reach Maximum Medical Improvement (MMI).
 This could mean waiting months before reaching an agreement with the insurance company for the at-fault driver or filing a lawsuit to get you what you are owed.
 Your attorney will try to determine the cost of your life-long needs, which could include any or all of the following: